To celebrate World Environment Day, we are taking the opportunity to raise awareness about the vital role vultures play for a healthy environment.

 Vultures have a bad reputation.
 With their perceived ‘ugliness’ and scavenging behaviour, vultures are easy to defame.
 Even naturalist Charles Darwin described them as ‘disgusting’.
 But when you look more closely, you’ll realise the world is better off with vultures.

 Vultures are often overlooked and perceived as lowly scavengers, but they play a crucial role in the environments in which they live.
-These scavengers do the dirty work of cleaning up after death, helping to keep ecosystems healthy and prevent the spread of disease.
+Their scavenging lifestyle that gives them a bad reputation is, in fact, what makes them so important for the environment, nature and society.
+Vultures, also known as nature’s cleanup crew, do the dirty work of cleaning up after death, helping to keep ecosystems healthy as they act as natural carcass recyclers.

 What caused the decline of vultures?

 We, the Vulture Conservation Foundation (VCF) and our partners, are fighting to secure their survival.
 We are working across Europe to protect and restore the bearded, griffon, cinereous and Egyptian vultures to their former range across the continent.
-This work involves coordinating the Bearded Vulture Captive Breeding Network to release birds into the wild in several reintroduction projects, fight against illegal wildlife poisoning such as the #BalkansAgainstPoisoning - Balkan Anti-Poisoning Project, use technology to track the movements of birds to help the most effective conservation measures to take, and reintroduce birds to areas where they have disappeared.
+This work involves coordinating the Bearded Vulture Captive Breeding Network to release birds into the wild in several reintroduction projects, fight against illegal wildlife poisoning such as the Balkan Anti-Poisoning Project, use technology to track the movements of birds to help inform the most effective conservation measures, and reintroduce birds to areas where they have disappeared.